Create a Website Account - Manage notification subscriptions, save form progress and more.

 Address of violation - If no address is visible, is there an address north, south, east, or west of the house/parcel that can be provided.
 Description of house or property.
 Suspected violations described in detail.

-In accordance with SB60, effective 7/1/2021 the City of Belleview can no longer investigate code enforcement complaints received anonymously.
+In accordance with SB60, effective 7/1/2021 the City of Belleview can no longer investigate code compliance complaints received anonymously.
 Complainants are now required to provide their name and address.
-If you believe your complaint poses an immediate health and safety concern, please contact the Code Enforcement Officer at 352-245-7021 ext.
+If you believe your complaint poses an immediate health and safety concern, please contact the Code Compliance Officer at 352-245-7021 ext.
 2106.